-- 7.5 (f) (i) An employee who would have been eligible for paid parental leave under this section, and who: - (1) Experiences a miscarriage of a foetus they were carrying between 4-and 20-weeks gestation; or - (2) is that person's spouse or partner. - 7.5 (f) (ii) Will be entitled to paid bereavement leave to assist in the physical and psychological healing required after such a loss to a maximum of 10 days for full-time employees (pro-rata for part-time employees). - 7.5 (f) (iii) Where the pregnancy ends by way of miscarriage after 20 weeks the employee is entitled to special parental leave as outlined in section 7.5 (g). - 7.5 (g) Special Forms of Parental Leave - 7.5 (h) (i) Still-birth, death during labour or death of infant during period of intended parental leave:
+- (3) Unpaid special parental leave in accordance with the NES; or - (4) Paid bereavement leave to assist in the physical and psychological healing required after such a loss to a maximum of 10 days for full-time employees (pro-rata for part-time employees).

+- 7.9 (f) (ii) Where the pregnancy ends by way of miscarriage after 20 weeks the employee is entitled to special parental leave as outlined in section 7.9 (g). - 7.9 (g) Special Forms of Parental Leave - 7.9 (g) (i) Still-birth, death during labour or death of infant during period of intended parental leave: